dorukozerr/kisuke.vim/README.md

 - Syntax highlighting for code blocks in the chat buffer
 - Session management (create, switch, delete)

+### WIP Features

+- Web search for LLM calls
+  - Currently this is available only for anthropic models, but will add this to openai and grok too.
+Might not add to google, I don't even know if google sdk supports web search probably does but still won't add it

 ## Supported Providers and Models

 #### ANTHROPIC: